BiswajeetRay7/UPI-INT/README.md

   ## ABOUT TOOL :

-UPI-INT is an osint based on upi recon for information gathering and analysis.
+UPI-INT is an osint tool based on upi recon for information gathering and analysis.

 ## AVAILABLE ON :